NicoHood/arc-icon-theme/README.md

-# Arc Icon Theme
+# Nebula Icon Theme

-**Note:** This is still unfinished.
-It may not work as expected in some cases.
+**Note:** This is still a beta fork from an unfinished work.

 At the moment this theme mainly includes icons for folders and mimetypes.
+I aim to include icons from xfce-elementary, elementary and elementary-plus icons.

 ### Requirements